13 Serious Effects of Cigarette Smoking on Environment and Human Health

 Apart from lung cancer, smoking can also contribute to chronic obstructive pulmonary disease (COPD), emphysema, and chronic bronchitis.

 f.
-Heart attack and stroke
+Heart Attack and Stroke

 Smoking narrows blood vessels hence restricting blood circulation to the heart, brain and other critical organs.
 It also increases the likelihood of blood clotting in the legs and lungs.
-Altogether, there is heightened possibility of smokers becoming vulnerable to heart attack and stroke.
+Altogether, there is a heightened possibility of smokers becoming vulnerable to heart attack and stroke.

 g.
 Complications for pregnant women